malk/the-kebab-kata/README.md

 * They also need some time to refactor, test & clean
 * You'll be generous and give them some time to do that now
 * ALSO, by the way, you want `Kebab` to *just* have another method `isPesceterian`
- * Everythign that `isVegeterian` is also `isPesceterian` *plus* fishs & shrimps
+ * Everything that `isVegeterian` is also `isPesceterian` *plus* fishs & shrimps
   * yes, it is the first time you talk about shrimps
    * deny it being the first time
    * tell them that you also want to submit a bug report regarding that they're not handling shrimp up until now
-* insist that this is just a “cleaning spring” you are giving as a gift, the `isPesceterian` demand being, obviously, just a tiny detail
+* insist that this is just a “cleaning sprint” you are giving as a gift, the `isPesceterian` demand being, obviously, just a tiny detail

 ##### Tips:
-* keep the vagueness, inconsistency and demands for estimations
+* keep the vagueness, inconsistencies and demands for estimations
 * insist that *best is the enemy of good enough*
 * go around team per team asking each team if they would not produce more if they split the team into several teams of one person each working together by splitting tasks

-### Iteration 3: “A single urgent user story for this spring!”
+### Iteration 3: “A single urgent user story for this sprint!”
 (15 minutes)
 #### Tell the devs:
 * You want to submit a bug report: they do not handle sauces
  * tell them it's obvious you have sauces, of course you do !